johannes-krude/nfp-pred-artifacts/README.md

     sudo docker build -t nfp-pred-artifacts:latest - < Dockerfile

-Start an interactive shell in the Docker image with:
+Start an interactive shell in the Docker image with the following command.
+Ensure, that the Docker image can allocate at least 4 GiB of memory, otherwise the compilation will fail.

     sudo docker run -it --rm -u $(id -u):$(id -g) -v $(pwd):/nfp-pred-artifacts -w /nfp-pred-artifacts nfp-pred-artifacts:latest